Frequently Asked Questions

 private.key

 file.
-Save this file securely – we'll place it in our project root later.
-The public key is stored by Vonage. - Enable the Messages capability.
+Save this file securely – you'll place it in your project root later.
+The public key is stored by Vonage automatically.https://example.com/status

 ,https://example.com/inbound